Skip to main content

 Which type of birth control should I use?

-To decide which option is best for you, Dr. Axmann and Dr. Whitaker consider several factors, such as your overall health, frequency of intercourse, and desire for children in the future.
-Some of the most common forms of contraception they recommend include:
+To decide which option is best for you, Dr. Axmann considers several factors, such as your overall health, frequency of intercourse, and desire for children in the future.
+Some of the most common forms of contraception she recommends include:

 • Barrier methods, including condoms, diaphragms, and sponges